SCRATCh-ITEA3/www/_services/self-assessment.md

 ## SecDevOps questionnaire/test

-Take about 10 minutes and fill out our self assessment questionnaire at [survey](https://s.surveyanyplace.com/)
+Take about 10 minutes and fill out our self assessment questionnaire at <a href="https://s.surveyanyplace.com/scratchitea3" target="_blank">survey</a>

 we will share your final score and are available to discuss detailed results with you in person.